Fujitsu-Sweden-DTS/activedirectory-handler/README.md

 * `from` is the base DN to search.
 Defaults to `domainBaseDN` given to `new ActiveDirectoryHandler`.
 * `where` is a filter expression.
 See 'LDAP filter DSL' below.
 * `scope` is one of `base`, `one` or `sub`.
 Defaults to `sub`.
-* `clientSideTransitiveSearch` is an optional boolean, `false` by default.
+* `clientSideTransitiveSearch` is an optional boolean that defaults to the `clientSideTransitiveSearchDefault` config option.
 If set to `true`, it turns on a workaround for Microsoft-specific performance problems with transitive (a.k.a. in-chain) membership searches.
 If you use the special attributes `_transitive_member` or `_transitive_memberOf` in a filter expression and experience performance problems, turn this option on and test thoroughly that you get the same results.
 If results differ, the `clientSideTransitiveSearchBaseDN` configuration option might be too specific.
 * `req` for passing to the log functions.

 #### LDAP filter DSL